Akash Pandey

 Recent Highlights

-• [June-August,2024] - Completed 10 weeks Data Science PhD internship at Capital One, San Jose.
+• [June-August, 2025] - Completed Data Science PhD internship at Capital One, San Jose.

 Services

-• Guiding Julia Levenshteyn, a Senior in Lake Forest College, to develop metrics to quantify explainability in computational biology.
+• Guiding Julia Levenshteyn, a Senior at Lake Forest College, to develop metrics for quantifying explainability in computational biology.

-• Guided Xiaoyuan Zhang, a Master student in EECS department of Northwestern University, to develop a Llama (2 and 3) based deep-learning model to predict text from silent EMG signals on a closed vocabulary.
+• Guided Xiaoyuan Zhang, a Master’s student in EECS at Northwestern University, to develop a LLaMA-based deep learning model for silent EMG-to-text prediction on a closed vocabulary.

-• Guided Yueyuan Sui, a Master student in EECS department of Northwestern University, for ACM MM 2023 challenge for human emotion prediction task.
+• Guided Yueyuan Sui, a Master’s student in EECS at Northwestern University, for the ACM MM 2023 challenge on human emotion prediction.

 • Reviewer at Nature Computational Materials and IEEE/ACM Transactions on Computational Biology and Bioinformatics.